1972 Yugoslav smallpox outbreak

 The 1972 Yugoslav smallpox outbreak was the largest outbreak of smallpox in Europe after the Second World War.
-It was centered in SAP Kosovo and Belgrade, a province of and the capital city respectively of Yugoslavia.
+It was centered in Kosovo, a province of Serbia within Yugoslavia, and the capital city of Belgrade.
 A Kosovar Albanian Muslim pilgrim had contracted the smallpox virus in the Middle East.
 Upon returning to his home in Kosovo, he started the epidemic in which 175 people were infected, killing 35.
 The epidemic was efficiently contained by enforced quarantine and mass vaccination.
 The 1982 film Variola Vera is based on the event.

 Background

 By 1972 the disease was considered to be eradicated in Europe.
 The population of Yugoslavia had been regularly vaccinated for 50 years, and the last case was reported in 1930.
 This was the major cause of the initial slow reaction by doctors, who did not promptly recognize the disease.

 In October 1970, an Afghan family went on pilgrimage from Afghanistan, where smallpox was endemic, to Mashhad in Iran, triggering an epidemic of smallpox in Iran that would last until September 1972.
 By late 1971, smallpox-infected pilgrims had carried smallpox from Iran into Syria and Iraq.